DanieleT25/CART/sql/query/README.md

 # Analytical Queries

 This directory contains the advanced SQL queries used to extract actionable business insights from the BigQuery Star Schema.
-These scripts serve as the analytical core of the C.A.R.T. project, powering the interactive Looker Studio dashboard and providing the foundational datasets for the Machine Learning models.
+These scripts serve as the analytical core of the C.A.R.T. project, powering the interactive Data Studio dashboard and providing the foundational datasets for the Machine Learning models.

 ## Query Inventory